-Treasury Alternative B: As noted above, unitary thrift holding companies can currently affiliate with any type of institution.
-Furthermore, the thrift charter has recently been altered to permit (i) unlimited consumer lending and (ii) up to 10% of assets to be commercial loans and an additional 10% to be small business loans -- thus making the charter very similar to the actual asset mix of approximately 60% of the commercial banks.3 Alternative B would approach the banking and commerce issue by leaving the existing thrift charter, holding company structure and regulatory system intact and in essence offering any diversified financial holding company that includes non-financial activities the opportunity to get into retail "banking" by buying a thrift.
-Alternatively, such an institution could get into wholesale banking (only non-insured deposits over \$100,000) by establishing a "Wholesale Financial Institution" (WFI or WOOFIE), which would not be subject to the Bank Holding Company Act.
-The Bank Holding Company Act would be amended to allow any financial firm to affiliate with a bank and to allow any bank to buy, establish or otherwise affiliate with, any other type of financial firm including, in particular. an insurance or securities underwriter.
-(Under certain circumstances, as when a large non-bank owns a small bank, Fed regulation would be limited.
-See Issue 2, below.)
+Treasury Alternative B: Alternative B would approach the banking and commerce issue by leaving the existing thrift charter, holding company structure and regulatory system intact.
+As noted above, unitary thrift holding companies can currently affiliate with any type of institution.
+Furthermore, the thrift charter has recently been altered to permit (i) unlimited consumer lending and (ii) up to 10% of assets to be commercial loans and an additional 10% to be small business loans -- thus making the charter very similar to the actual asset mix of approximately 60% of the commercial banks.

+Alternative B in essence offers any diversified financial holding company that includes non-financial activities the opportunity to get into retail "banking" by buying a single thrift.
+Alternatively, such an institution could get into wholesale banking (only non-insured deposits over \$100,000) by establishing a "Wholesale Financial Institution" (WFI, pronounced "WOOFIE"), which would not be subject to the Bank Holding Company Act.
+The Bank Holding Company Act would be amended to allow any financial firm to affiliate with a bank and to allow any bank to buy, establish or otherwise affiliate with, any other type of financial firm including, in particular, an insurance or securities underwriter.
 Under Alternative B, the Frist Amendment would simply be statutorily deemed to be satisfied, on the theory that its real purpose was to ensure the opportunity of banks to expand into insurance and securities and that this has been accomplished.

-Discussion: As revised, Alternative A has generated some interest from Chairman Leach, as moving closer to his minimalist approach to banking and commerce.
-However, it has not generated much other interest, and Senator Sarbanes is still not convinced.
+Discussion: As revised, Alternative A has generated some interest from Chairman Leach, as moving closer to his minimalist approach to banking and commerce, and still commands support from those, such as Rep. Roukema, who supported the basket approach in the first place.
+However, Senator Sarbanes is still not convinced.
 Proponents of full banking and commerce, particularly Mr. Baker, have voiced their displeasure.
 Within the Administration, Chairman Yellen has expressed her concern that the extent of the grandfathering of unitary thrift holding companies is far too broad, and should be limited to those unitaries that are actually using their authority to engage in non-financial activities to an extent in excess of whatever basket is established.
+Treasury responds that not cutting back on thrift powers is critical to maintaining thrift support for legislation, which in turn is critical for legislation to move forward.
 For a discussion of other issues related to this approach see pages 4-6 of Tab A.